Locations:

 Advertisement

 Once tetanus symptoms develop, it can take two to three weeks for the disease to run its course.
-With proper treatment, most people recover.
-But it can take several months to fully recover from tetanus.
+But it can take months to recover from tetanus.
+Your healthcare provider can tell you more about what’s likely to happen in your specific case.

 Prevention